 You may also legally park your vehicle in an appropriate spot and walk to the designated pick-up area where your child will be called and sent out to you.
 Please note: Entrance and pick-up through the side gate is only for those picking up preschool students.
 Please do not enter from that point.

-Once school has ended for the day, Middle School students are released to leave the buildings under their own supervision, with the exception of those who have been approved and registered for After Care.
+Once school has ended for the day, Middle/High School students are released to leave the school campus under their own supervision, except for any Middle School students who have been approved and registered for After Care.
 Students waiting for rides may wait on the sidewalk area in front of the office.
-They may not "hangout" and remain on campus unless involved in an official church or school sponsored event after school.
+They may not "hang-out" and remain on campus unless involved in an official church or school sponsored event after school.
 Students need to clear the campus within fifteen minutes of school ending or within fifteen minutes of their official after school event ending.
 The parking lot and all "island" areas in the parking lot are "off limits" and not safe for playing and hanging out.
 Students in the parking lot or on the islands in the CCPH/PHCA parking lot will be directed to leave by our staff and/or mall security.
 Parents are responsible for arranging a "safe" waiting location for their children to be picked up.